mvdwetering/ynca/README.md

 ## Contents

-Note that the intended API to use is exposed from the toplevel package.
+The intended API to use is exposed from the toplevel package.

 ### Classes